dawidbil/rabids/README.md

 A modular AI agent system that allows different extensions to communicate with a central core application through a REST API.

+> **Note**: This project is primarily developed using Large Language Models (LLMs), showcasing the potential of AI-assisted development.

 ## Features

 - Central server that manages communication between extensions